 Phyllis Henderson 1923 – 2016

-It’s decay, but a necessary one as greens turn to deep reds and subtle browns that bring with them a reassuring comfort that the cycle of nature is constant, that seasons come and go, bad weather turns to good, and after storms come calm.
+It’s a reassuring comfort that the cycle of nature is constant, that seasons come and go, bad weather turns to good, after storms come calm.

 Gigi Buffon, 7 glorious nutmegs, Craig Bellamy and my piece on the Greek legend Vasilis Hatzipanagis, as well as much much more in issue 7 of Mundial.